robertdfrench/revolving-doors/80_hello_world/README.md

 } door_arg_t;
 ```

-At the moment we care about `data_ptr`, `data_size`, `rbuf`, and `rsize`.
-We
-will discuss the descriptor fields later.

 The address of our greeting will go in `data_ptr`, and its length will go in
 `data_size`.
-Why they used a separate naming convention for the return values
-is beyond me, but they did: the address where we want the response written
-goes in `rbuf` and the maximum number of bytes we are willing to accept goes
-in `rsize`.
+We will discuss the other fields later.

 Once we have this struct configured, we pass it to the doors library like so: